 The Zumba Academy for instructors has branched out from the basic Zumba certification to specialty certifications.
 Zumba Toning incorporates weighted maraca sticks to facilitate additional strength training.
 Zumba Aqua takes Zumba into the pool, teaching techniques that allow you to transfer Zumba steps into an effective water routine.
 Zumbatomic is designed for children ages 4 to 12.
 This workout teaches children to get active in a way that meets their needs and psychological profile.

 Getting certified to teach Zumba doesn't guarantee you a teaching position.
 And even though positions are in high demand, many gyms require a tryout before they will hire you.
-Make sure you know your stuff and that you're an enthusiastic instructor.
-These skills help you stand out and build a following.
+Make sure you know your stuff and that you're an enthusiastic instructor—these skills help you stand out, get hired and build a following.